 He also selects a necklace with a wooden fish symbol with "Jesus" written in the middle.

 Spiritual development is an important focus of Noah's Ark.
 From an early age, Matthew and others learn about how to have a relationship with God.

 On an afternoon during Uganda's rainy season, Matthew sits with several children in a small room with cartoon caricatures on the walls.
-A group of American volunteers from GAiN, the humanitarian aid ministry of Campus Crusade for Christ, teaches a Bible lesson.
+A group of American volunteers from GAiN, the humanitarian aid ministry of Cru, teaches a Bible lesson.

 "The Lord said to Noah, there's gonna be a floody, floody," sings the group.
 Outside, the rain angrily pounds the tin roof, and the humid air fogs the windows.
 Several of the children sit on the laps of adults, while Matthew sits by himself, staring vacantly.

 In social settings Matthew is often timid and untrusting, evidence of hurt he has yet to work through.

 In a room filled with bright numbers, the kids spread out at tables to color.
 Two girls begin fighting over crayons, but Matthew pays no attention.
 He concentrates intently on his masterpiece, coloring trees a deep green and a lion a bold yellow.